AUROVA-LAB/aurova_grasping/Tactile_sensing/Digit_sensor/Tactile_segmentation/code/readme.md

 source devel/setup.bash
 ```

-Now, you can run the tactile_segmentation.py script with -r 1 flag to apply angle estimation, or
+Now, you can run roscore and the tactile_segmentation.py script with -r 1 flag to apply angle estimation, or
 with -t 1 for centroid translation:

 ```sh
 cd src/digit_segmentation/scripts/
 ```

 ```sh
 python tactile_segmentation.py -r 1 -t 0